phreaknik/phonon-network/README.md

 * For Bitcoin, this is the transaction hash and a 1-byte `vout` (output) index of this UTXO within the transaction that created it.
 * For Ethereum, this contains an identifier hash (left-padded with one zero) indicating what bespoke token this is.
 Generally this pertains to non-fungible tokens (NFTs) such as ERC721s.

+> `extraData` may be left blank in some cases, but it is generally preferred so that recipients can more easily verify the authenticity of a phonon.

 #### `networkId`